 The power for the robots is supplied by lithium polymer batteries.
-The small robots have batteries with 3 cells and 2500 mAh, the big robots 4 cells and 5200 mAh.
+The robots 4 cells and 5200 mAh.
 To provide different required voltages, we use a separate board with voltage regulators, which can be powered additionally by an external supply.
 This board can also switch the power for the servos via transistors, so the servo power can be controlled by the body controller.
 Additionally, the main board and body board have their own local regulators.